drforr/angular-perl6-blog/README.md

-This will change, but at the moment if you intend to do any development with the TypeScript files (anything with .ts) you'll either need a running Node server or figure out how to invoke the TypeScript compiler.
+This will change, but at the moment if you intend to do any development with the TypeScript files (anything with .ts) you'll either need a running Node server or run `npm run build` to compile the TypeScript files.